ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 ```

 We will store our gid of data in `scalar_array`, and `SPACE_BETWEEN` will be used to change the resolution of the points
 on the screen.
-If you have troubles with performance you can try increasing `Space_between`, just make sure it can divide
+If you have troubles with performance you can try increasing `Space_between`,  make sure it can divide
 into the resolution of the canvas we set later on.\
 `generate_noise` is a function of the Perlin noise code that I referenced earlier.
 To use this you need to give it a seed,
 `Math.random()` will do just fine.
 Next we need to pass in x, y, and z coordinates to get a value between -1 to 1.